Hillcrest High School Courts

 Here is a full list of our accomplishments thus far:

-• 12,000 children and youth have participated in our programs
+12,000 children and youth who have participated in our programs

 Impact of the COVID-19 Pandemic

-Since the COVID-19 pandemic began in March 2020, it has taken away two precious summers of our meaningful program.
-Not only do we miss our wonderful participants and being with everyone on the courts, but our community has had to go without a program that truly changes lives.
+When the COVID-19 pandemic began in March 2020, it had taken away two precious summers of our meaningful program.
+Not only did we miss our wonderful participants and being with everyone on the courts, but our community had to go without a program that truly changes lives.

-In addition, as a non-profit organization, our services rely on funding from grants, donations, and fundraisers.
-Without programs, grants are hard to come by.
-Without programs, word of mouth is also less likely for donations.
-The financial impact that the pandemic has had on families also impacts the ability for our communities to give donations.
+As a non-profit organization, our services rely on funding from grants, donations, and fundraisers.
+Without programs, grants were hard to come by.
+Without programs, word of mouth was less likely to go around, thus limiting the donations.
+The financial impact that the pandemic had on families inhibited the ability for communities to give donations.

-We have opened our courts for rentals/memberships in exchange for a donation as a fundraising initiative, to provide access to courts when Ottawa Public Health allowed.
+Recently, in exchange for your donations, we have opened our courts for rentals/memberships as a fundraising initiative, to provide access to the courts.
 We also have a special bracelet fundraiser that will be ongoing year-round.

 Our Dreams for the Future

-A Love of Tennis still has many dreams and goals that have yet to be accomplished.
-Returning to the courts with our programming when COVID-19 allows, and continuing to expand our programs within Ottawa are short-term goals.
-Other goals that we have in our future are to develop more meaningful programming, resurface more abandoned courts, build our facilities, reach outside of Ottawa, receive more funding, and be in a position to give back to our youth.
-We are working on various fundraising initiatives to help pave our way towards our dream for our communities.
+A Love of Tennis still has many dreams and goals that have yet to be achieved.
+Returning to the courts with our programming and continuing to expand our programs within Ottawa are short-term visions.
+Other goals we have in mind include: developing more meaningful programming, resurfacing more abandoned courts, building our facilities, reaching outside of Ottawa, receiving more funding and be in a position to give back to our youth.
+We are working on various fundraising initiatives to help pave our way towards this dream for our communities.

 A dream very close to our hearts at A Love of Tennis is continuing to expand our women's and girls' leagues in support of equity and leadership in sport.
 Our efforts are in line with Tennis Canada and National Bank's Girls.
 Set.
 Match initiative.
 Click the link to learn more about gender equity in tennis!